tannewt/wa-law.org/site/org/civil_survival_project/README.md

 ### [HB 1111](/bill/2025-26/hb/1111/) - Concerning the indeterminate sentence review board. 👍1

+### [HB 1125](/bill/2025-26/hb/1125/) - Providing judicial discretion to modify sentences in the interest of justice. 👍1

 ### [HB 1137](/bill/2025-26/hb/1137/) - Establishing uniform policies and procedures within department of corrections facilities relating to disciplinary proceedings and administrative segregation. 👍1

 ### [HB 1146](/bill/2025-26/hb/1146/) - Voting in jails, hospitals 👍3